Subhadeep-CS/Whitboard-application/README.md

 4. Sharing
-Generate a public shareable link for any published whiteboard
+Generate a public shareable link for any published whiteboard completed

-Shared boards are read-only for public viewers
+Shared boards are read-only for public viewers completed

 5. Pin & Comment Feature